 Who can use EMAS?

 EMAS is open to all types of organisations from all economic sectors.
 Small or large socially enterprising organisations, local authorities, and multi-national companies can all participate in EMAS.
 EMAS can be applied to the whole of an organisation or to specific sites.
-By spring 2009, over 4000 organisations had implemented EMAS at sites across the EU.
+Over 4000 organisations have implemented EMAS at sites across the EU.
 In the UK, EMAS had been used by 69 organisations, many of them local authorities.

 What resources are needed?

 Organisations will need to make sure that management levels are involved and support the EMAS implementation project.
 The EMAS Small Organisation Toolkit suggests that organisations find and name a co-ordinator to lead on the project, to make it effective and to promote it internally.